 Signs Your Child Is Ready

-Knowing the right time to switch your child from a 5-point harness to a booster seat is important.
+Knowing the right time to switch your child from a 5-point harness to a all booster seat guides is important.
 It helps keep your child safe and comfortable during car rides.
 Several signs show your child is ready for this change.
 These signs include age, weight, height, and behavior.
 Understanding these can guide you in making the best decision.

 Age And Weight Benchmarks